Patient information: Molluscum contagiosum (Beyond the Basics)

 The bumps usually appear two to six weeks after you are exposed to the virus.
 A healthcare provider can usually diagnose molluscum based on an exam; a biopsy is not usually necessary.

-How do I avoid infecting other people? — If you are sexually active and have molluscum on your penis, vulva, upper inner thighs, buttocks, or skin immediately above the genitals, you should be treated so that you do not spread the virus to others during sex.
-If you have molluscum on other areas, you can reduce the likelihood of spread by covering the bumps during the day with clothing or a bandage.
+How do I avoid infecting other people? — If you are sexually active and have molluscum on your penis, vulva, upper inner thighs, buttocks, or skin immediately above the genitals, you should avoid sexual contact until lesions have healed or get treatment so that you do not spread the virus to others during sex.
+If you have molluscum on other areas, you can reduce the likelihood of spread to others by covering the bumps during the day with clothing or a bandage.

 Do not share towels, washcloths, razors, or other personal equipment.
 Once the bumps have resolved, you cannot spread the virus to others.
-However, you can become infected again, so do not touch molluscum bumps on other people.
+However, it is not known if you can get infected again, so it is best not to touch molluscum bumps on other people.

 If your child has molluscum and attends daycare or school, try to cover the bumps with a bandage or clothing.
 Children with molluscum that cannot be covered should avoid wrestling or rough-housing to reduce the risk of spread of the infection to others.

 In healthy people, molluscum usually disappears without treatment within a few months.
-The infection may persist for several months if new growths continue to develop.
+However, the infection may persist for several months and up to a year if new growths continue to develop.
 People with weakened immune systems can develop severe and long-lasting infections.

 Treatment is recommended in sexually active adolescents and adults to get rid of molluscum on the penis, vulva, skin near the genitals, or buttocks because treatment of these areas can help to prevent the spread of the infection to other people during sex.